Chair of Governors & Chair of Standards & Curriculum Committee

 Kevin has been a full-time Teacher since graduating with a First-Class Honours Degree in Primary Education in 2012.
 Following a career in Engineering, he joined St Wenn School after teaching at St Dennis and Lanivet schools.
 He was re-elected as the Staff Governor in September 2018 and his term of office ends on 22.09.22.
 Kevin teaches years 3 and 4 and leads the ‘Mile a-day’ activity.
 Kevin enjoys sports (in particular cricket), theology, swimming and quizzes.

+Having children attending the School, Ross was keen to be as involved as possible!
+For the past few years, he has assisted his wife, Emma, and the team in their efforts to raise money for the Friends of St. Wenn School fundraising group.
 Ross’ career background is in the Military & Law Enforcement sectors.
 He now runs his own company delivering bespoke training and consultancy services to a range of private sector and government clients.
 He also manages a local family property lettings business.

 His working life has enabled him to gain a great deal of experience in handling difficult and sensitive problems in the strictest of confidence.
 Ross hopes to contribute to the school in any way that is needed to help St Wenn continue to go from strength to strength.
 Ross was co-opted by the Board on 01.04.17 with his term ending on 31.3.21.
-He supports his wife, Emma, on the Friends of St Wenn School and fundraising.

 Dr Smith-Laing is a retired NHS doctor, having worked for 30 years as a Consultant Physician and Gastroenterologist at the Medway Hospital which is the largest hospital in Kent with approximately 5000 employees and an annual budget of over £200m.
 For his last 5 years, he was the Medical Director of the Trust in addition to his clinical work.
 This was an executive position on the hospital board with extensive responsibilities for clinical governance, training and education, patient safety and disciplinary matters.
 As a board member, there was joint responsibility for Trust strategy and setting and meeting activity and financial targets.
 Gray was the Trust lead for Child Safeguarding and sat on the Medway Safeguarding Board.
 He joined the Board of Governors on 11.12.18 following his appointment by Cornwall Council.
 His term ends on 10.12.22.